The Purposes Of The University Of Iowa College Of Education Honors Opportunity Program Are:

 What are the benefits for students?

-During their sophomore or junior year, HOP participants attend a one-credit honors seminar (7X:100) in which they are oriented to the research programs of College of Education faculty and learn basic research principles.
+During their sophomore or junior year, HOP participants attend Honors Seminar in Education (EHOP:4100), a two-credit course in which they are oriented to the research programs of College of Education faculty and learn basic research principles.

 Throughout their junior and/or senior year(s), students are paired with faculty mentors whom they assist.
 The expected outcome is a senior paper or co-authorship of an article with a faculty member.
-This component is known as the College of Education Honors Project (7X:101) and is a one- or two-credit course.
+This component is known as the Senior Honors Project (EHOP:4100) and is a two-credit course.

 Students must complete all of the required experiences and any five of the Optional Experiences listed elsewhere.
 Questions of judgment about completion of program components will be determined by the Honors Opportunity Program Advisory Board.
 Students who complete the requirements will graduate with honors.